cube-soft/cube.filesystem.sevenzip/Readme.md

 If you want to extract all files from the archive, you create an ArchiveReader object and call the Extract method.
-The 2nd argument of the constructor, that means the password of the archive, can be set string or Cube.Query<string> object.
+The 2nd argument of the constructor, that means the password of the archive, can be set string or Cube.Query&lt;string&gt; object.
 The latter is mainly used for implementing the interactive mode.

 ```cs